okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language-in-identity-engine/index.md

 ## Overview

-This document details the features and syntax of Okta Expression Language used in the Identity Engine.
-Expressions used outside of the Identity Engine should continue using the features and syntax of [the legacy Okta Expression Language](/docs/reference/okta-expression-language/).
+This document details the features and syntax of Okta Expression Language used in the application policies of the  Identity Engine.
+Expressions used outside of the application policies on Identity Engine orgs should continue using the features and syntax of [the legacy Okta Expression Language](/docs/reference/okta-expression-language/).
 This document is updated as new capabilities are added to the language.
 Okta Expression Language is based on a subset of [SpEL functionality](http://docs.spring.io/spring/docs/3.0.x/reference/expressions.html).

 ## Unsupported features